-

 If needed, state militias were to be mobilized, the navy strengthened with armed merchant ships and privateers provided with “Letters of Marque.”53 Yet, opinions respecting the drift

-towards war were far from unanimous.
+4towards war were far from unanimous.
 The Federalists,5

-feared the nation might not survive a prolonged contest with the world’s leading naval power.
+particularly those from New England,feared the nation might not survive a prolonged contest with the world’s leading naval power.
 An article in Nile’s Weekly Register of Baltimore proclaimed:

 Dragoons as Major on Oct.
 7, 1808.
 He advanced to Lieutanent-Colonel Feb.
 15, 1809.
 He served under Gen. James Wilkinson at Camp Terre aux Boeufbelow New Orleans, whose army was decimated by disease, death and mismanagement until it was forced to relocate to Natchez.
 Backus was one of the many taken ill, returning to his wife and ten chlidren at Greenville, New York (Green County) the following year to convalesce.
 He was subsequently a witness in the case against Wilkinson.
 At the begining of the War of 1812, he assembled with the troops of his regiment at Pittsfield, Mass., and marched them to Sackett’s Harbour, New York where the remainder